danielsiegl/ExplainingSmartGit/Chapter4.md

 ![Alt text for image](Pasted%20image%2020240826151417.png)

+The default look and feel of the Git user interface.

 ## Why a Git Graphical User Interface makes sense

 A Git GUI client can be a valuable tool for many developers, especially those who prefer visual interfaces or are new to version control.
 Here are several reasons why using a Git GUI client makes sense: